OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ## Finance

-The finance functionality is coming soon to Server Licenses.
+The finance functionality is coming soon to Server licenses.

 ### Changing payment method or billing information (Cloud only, Server coming soon)